microsoft/vscode-docs/docs/cpp/config-msvc.md

 ![File Explorer](images/msvc/file-explorer-msvc.png)

 This same panel is also used for source control, debugging, searching and replacing text, and managing extensions.
 The buttons on the left control those views.
-We'll look at the **Debug View** later in this tutorial.
+We'll look at the **Run** view later in this tutorial.
 You can find out more about the other views in the VS Code documentation.

 ## Explore IntelliSense